marcosAlvarezCalabria/PROYECTO-FRONTEND-MENTOR-4/README.md

+🫵 If you want to see my work follow the link 👉 (https://admirable-speculoos-b946a4.netlify.app)
 # Frontend Mentor - Intro component with sign up form

 ![Design preview for the Intro component with sign up form coding challenge](./design/desktop-preview.jpg)